A satisfied doctoral researcher is engaged and efficient. A risk of burn-out and drop-out increases when well-being at work decreases.

 Below you can find a list of tips for supervisors created in a supervising workshop (led by Sanna Vehviläinen) of Seminar for PhD students and their supervisors in 2018 (see Sway-presentation on How to improve PhD supervision).

-- Make time for establishing a common understanding on goals and means to reach them.
+- Reserve time for establishing a mutual understanding on goals and means to reach them.
 Make sure that you are aiming at the same goals.

 - Let your supervisee to tell about his/her own views, experiences and motivation.